9 Tips for Working on the Road

 While working electronically as much as possible makes working on the road easier, sometimes snail mail is the only way to get certain projects done.

-This handy service helps you manage all of your mail, from letters to packages, digitally.
+To make it easier, consider signing up for a mail service.
+These handy services helps you manage all of your mail, from letters to packages, digitally.
 You’ll not only have a real street address, but be able to access images of every mail item complete with sender information right on your phone.

 You will likely know ahead of time that you’ve got a trip coming up.
 Thus, it may be a good idea for you to put in some extra hours and get as much work done ahead of time as possible.